yzchen/Use-of-Shaheen/README.md

     `https://www.hpc.kaust.edu.sa/tip`

-    You will find many tips here for your easy life.
+    You will find many tips which are very helpful here.

 4. Some problems of Shaheen currently